How does the contraceptive injection work?

 Buying the contraceptive injection

 You need a prescription from a doctor to buy the contraceptive injection.
 You cannot buy the contraceptive injection without a prescription.
 You can only buy the contraceptive injection at a pharmacy.
+Ask a healthcare professional for more information.

 Some health insurance funds repay part of the costs for contraception.
 Ask your health insurance fund about this.